Sample Chapters

 The kid chews on a dirty finger then drops the stick, grabs the bucket and the shovel.
 Finn hands the stick back to Evie, who hugs it to her chest, while the boy feverishly builds a sandcastle.

-The boy’s mother, a familiar redhead, takes a few pictures of her son’s creation—more formless mound of sand than anything resembling a fortress—with her cellphone.
-Behind them, Finn feels the woman in the blue jacket looking their way again, but before his thoughts can turn to her, the boy totters across the sand to Evie, asks her what her name is.
+The boy’s mother, a familiar redhead, takes a few pictures with her cellphone of her son’s creation—a sorry lump of sand with zero resemblance to a fortress.
+In the background behind the boy, the woman in the blue jacket looks their way again, but before Finn can turn his thoughts to her, the boy totters across the sand to Evie, asks her what her name is.

 When she doesn’t answer, he stomps his foot, repeats his question.